 Henry VI and Margaret of Anjou were in York when the battle was fought.
 When they were told of the terrible Lancastrian defeat, and that their army had been virtually annihilated, they fled from the city.
 Although Edward had scored a resounding victory, it was an incomplete one, for Henry, Margaret and their son were still at large and he would not be secure on the throne until they were either dead or he had them in his power.

-This was in effect the end of the 'War of the Roses'.
+This was in effect the end of the first 'War of the Roses'.
 And so it came to pass that on Sunday, 28th. of June 1461 Edward was crowned King in Westminster Abbey and his rule was 'welcomed by all'.
 In reality the war was to continue until 1471 when Henry VI, by then a prisoner of King Edward, mysteriously died in the Tower of London.